 Nutrition Info (Approximate Values)

-This Kalan Recipe from the archives, originally published in August 2017 has been updated and republished on February 2023.
+This Kalan recipe from the archives first published in August 2017 has been updated and republished on May 2023.

 Being married to a Malayalee (and not being one myself) I always wanted to try making Kalan for the Onam meal.
 Today I tried your recipe and it turned out so well that the whole family relished it.
 Thanks for your recipes.
 I love the way you present your recipes and they are always very clear and easy to follow.
 Have made several items from your list and look forward to trying even more.